 How to Clean After Your Cat Pees in Your Shoes

 Once you’ve addressed the behavioral issues, it’s time to start cleaning.
+You can use the old household staples like soap, water, and paper towels, but odors and stains may persist.
+You may even chose to run certain types of shoes through a laundry cycle.
 We like to use powerful enzymatic cleaners for the fastest and easiest stain and odor removal.
+Simply spray the affected areas of the shoe and wait.

 The Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray is our favorite enzyme cleaner out there.
 It permanently removes even the very worst kitty stains and smells, leaving your home fresh and clean!
 Click here to learn more about this amazing product and get yourself a bottle.